Jerryx2020/Grapevine/README.md

 - [x] **Icon and Graphics**: graphics are consistent with logo color scheme, and logo is shown on device home screen
 - [x] **Social Media**: the app is connected to Google Firebase, makes use of a Social Media design, and integrates with other platforms as a gateway, and web version supports Google login
 - [x] **Bugs**: no bugs have been observed, and future bugs can be reported through GitHub and email in the app

+## Cross-Platform Version
+The cross-platform version does not have the same functionality as the iOS app in order to accomodate all operating systems.
+Therefore, the iOS app is preferred.

 ## Licensing
 All 3rd party resources are used under perpetual or circumstantial licenses, and their conditions are all met.